Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/properties/transparency.rst

 only the background is seen -- the object is transparent (but note that any other object behind the active object disappears).

-This is useful for making textures of solid or semi-transparent objects from photographic reference material, i.e. a mask is made with alpha opaque for pixels within the object, and transparent for pixels outside the object.
+This is useful for making textures of solid or semitransparent objects from photographic reference material, i.e. a mask is made with alpha opaque for pixels within the object, and transparent for pixels outside the object.